-Guardians of the Galaxy Vol. 2, Logan, Thor: Ragnarok, Spider-Man: Homecoming, Justice League, Wonder Woman, Power Rangers, and more.
+Guardians of the Galaxy Vol. 2, Logan, Thor: Ragnarok, Spider-Man: Homecoming, Justice League, Wonder Woman, Power Rangers and more.
 It seems that we will see a lot of superhero blockbusters, both sequels and reboots, from Hollywood this year.
 Producers also boast the acquisition of rights to several well-known Japanese source materials.
-These include Ghost In the Shell, starring 2016’s Forbes Top Grossing Actor, Scarlett Johansson, Netflix’s adaptation of the supernatural manga, Death Note, and still in Lionsgate’s pre-production is the long-running manga Naruto.
+These include: Ghost In the Shell, starring 2016’s Forbes Top-Grossing Actor, Scarlett Johansson, Netflix’s adaptation of the supernatural manga, Death Note, and still in Lionsgate’s pre-production is the long-running manga Naruto.

-Marie IItoyo plays Ninon Okamura, an introverted girl whose only friend is a pet parrot.
+Adapted from the shoujo manga Kyo no Kira kun, Marie IItoyo plays Ninon Okamura, an introverted girl whose only friend is a pet parrot.
 She lives next door to a popular boy, Yuuji Kira (Taishi Nakagawa), but they have never spoken to each other.
 Her life changes when her mother asks her to befriend him.
 Eventually, she learns about his secret: Kira is terminally ill and only has a year left to live.

-4. 'March Comes In Like A Lion'
+4. March Comes In Like A Lion (March 18, 2017)

 The actor who played Sojiro Seta reunites with his Rurouni Kenshin director, Keiishi Otomo for this two-part adaptation.
 Kamiki Ryunosuke is Kirayama Rei, a 17-year-old shogi genius.
 This slice-of-life movie shows Rei’s growth, as well as his relationship with the Kawamoto sisters and his prominent rivals in shogi.